aleokdev/platformer-test/README.md

 May evolve into an engine at some point; This repo is going to serve as the base for one of my future projects.

+## Controls
+A, D: Move left/right respectively
+Space: Jump (Hold to jump higher)

+If the "jumps available" setting is over 1, you can press the jump button in midair to jump again.

+If the "wall sliding" setting is enabled, you can slide down walls simply by touching them once.
+You can stop sliding by moving on the opposite direction.

+If the "wall jumping" setting is enabled, press the jump button while sliding down a wall to perform a walljump.

 ## Current / TODO Mechanics
 ### Level
 - [x] Load a single level